ngrx-util/autobind/README.md

-# ngrx-util/autobind
+# ngrx-util

-A utility library for development with ngrx/platforrm that provides helpers for auto-binding of state to the component lifecycle
+A mono repository for utility packages that work with the ngrx-platform packages.